 What is Cost Plus?

-Cost Plus is for the use of specific class groups and one-time health and dental care costs that either exceed the benefit limits or are not covered by a group plan.
+Cost Plus is for using specific class groups and one-time health and dental care costs that either exceed the benefit limits or are not covered by a group plan.
 This is not encouraged to be an across-the-board benefit for all employees but perhaps for an executive class member.
-An example may be for a company to pay for laser eye surgery or an excessive dental charge that isn’t covered through the group plan or only partially covered.
-This allows the employee to have exceptional costs paid for as an expense to the company and a tax-free benefit to the employee.
+An example may be for a company to pay for laser eye surgery or an excessive dental charge covered through the group plan or only partially covered.
+This allows the employee to have exceptional costs paid for as an expense to the company and a tax-free benefit.

 Why was CRA targeting Cost Plus Expenditures?

 In recent years, CRA had been targeting companies that were using CP, but this was principally targeting business owners who were using it as a benefit to avoid paying taxes.
 If caught, the business owners could have the expense reversed and taxed at the individual’s marginal tax rate.
-Provided that it’s not an exclusive benefit for owners and available for non-owner members then you should be safe in setting one up.
+Provided that it’s not an exclusive benefit for owners and available for non-owner members, you should be safe in setting one up.
 The other caveat is to ensure that all CP expenses submitted are considered “fair and reasonable”.
-This isn’t exclusive to CP benefits but applies to all benefits in general.
+Again, this isn’t exclusive to CP benefits but applies to all benefits in general.